deepflowio/docs/translate/translated/08-integration/02-input/02-tracing/05-skywalking.md

       receivers: [skywalking]
 ```

-At the same time, ensure that the `otel-agent-conf` has completed the corresponding configuration as described in the section [Configure otel-agent](../tracing/opentelemetry/#配置-otel-agent).
+Also, make sure that `otel-agent-conf` has been configured according to the [Configure otel-agent](../tracing/opentelemetry/#配置-otel-agent) section.

-Next, use the following command to modify the otel-agent Service to open the corresponding ports:
+Next, modify the otel-agent Service to open the corresponding ports:

 ```bash
 kubectl -n open-telemetry patch service otel-agent -p '{"spec":{"ports":[{"name":"sw-http","port":12800,"protocol":"TCP","targetPort":12800},{"name":"sw-grpc","port":11800,"protocol":"TCP","targetPort":11800}]}}'
 ```

-Then, check the connection address configured in the application for the [SkyWalking OAP Server](https://skywalking.apache.org/docs/main/next/en/setup/backend/backend-setup/#requirements-and-default-settings) and modify it to the Service address of the Otel Agent: `otel-agent.open-telemetry`.
-For example, change the environment variable `SW_AGENT_COLLECTOR_BACKEND_SERVICES=oap-server:11800` to `SW_AGENT_COLLECTOR_BACKEND_SERVICES=otel-agent.open-telemetry:11800`.

-Of course, the reporting address configured in the application may take various forms.
-Please modify it according to the actual startup command of the application.
-For `Java` applications, just ensure that the address injected in the startup command can be modified, such as: `-Dskywalking.collector.backend_service=otel-agent.open-telemetry:11800`.

-Finally, restart the otel-agent to complete the update:
+Finally, restart the otel-agent to apply the update:

 ```bash
 kubectl rollout restart -n open-telemetry daemonset/otel-agent
 ```

+# Modify SkyWalking Sending Configuration

+Finally, check the configured [SkyWalking OAP Server](https://skywalking.apache.org/docs/main/next/en/setup/backend/backend-setup/#requirements-and-default-settings) address in your application, and change it to the Otel Agent Service address: `otel-agent.open-telemetry`.
+For example, change the environment variable `SW_AGENT_COLLECTOR_BACKEND_SERVICES=oap-server:11800` to `SW_AGENT_COLLECTOR_BACKEND_SERVICES=otel-agent.open-telemetry:11800`.
+If you are using DeepFlow Agent to receive data directly, change it to `deepflow-agent.deepflow`.

+Of course, the reporting address in the application configuration may take various forms.
+Please modify it according to the actual application startup command.
+For `Java` applications, you only need to ensure that the injected address in the startup command is modified, for example: `-Dskywalking.collector.backend_service=otel-agent.open-telemetry:11800`.

 # Configure DeepFlow

-Please refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the configuration of the DeepFlow Agent.
+Please refer to the [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) section to complete the DeepFlow Agent configuration.

-# Experience Based on WebShop Demo
+# Experience with WebShop Demo

-## Deploy Demo
+## Deploy the Demo

 This demo comes from [this GitHub repository](https://github.com/liuzhibin-cn/my-demo).
-It is a WebShop application composed of five microservices written in Spring Boot.
+It is a WebShop application built with Spring Boot, consisting of five microservices.
 Its architecture is as follows:

 ![Sping Boot Demo Architecture](./imgs/spring-boot-webshop-arch.png)

-You can deploy this demo with one click using the following command.
-This demo has already configured the reporting address, so no additional modifications are needed.
+You can deploy this demo with a single command.
+The reporting address has already been configured, so no further modification is needed.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/DeepFlow-Otel-SkyWalking-Demo/deepflow-otel-skywalking-demo.yaml